pikulo-kama/SaveGemSynchronizer/README.md

 - **Python 3.9+** (with `pip`)
 - Google Cloud credentials (service account or OAuth client)
 - In order to build EXE or just be able to use application you need file called `credentials.json` to be in root of the project
-- You also need `game-config.file-id.txt` to be present in root directory with ID of Google Drive game config.
-(See [placeholder file](./game-config-file-id.txt.placeholder))
+- You also need `config.json` to be present in root directory with ID of Google Drive game config.
+(See [placeholder file](./config.json.placeholder))

 ### Install dependencies and Build
+Application is specific to **Windows** but you can build it on Linux.
 #### Linux
 ```bash
 ./scripts/linux/build.sh